Get swept away in the Windy City. View Chicago hotels.

 Evening

-Explore the used bookstores, consignment shops and indie boutiques in the buzzy Wicker Park neighborhood.
-For a casual dinner, try Big Star, a neighborhood institution offering fresh tacos on handmade tortillas, churro ice cream pops and melted queso fundido in a refurbished 1940s gas station.
+Explore the used bookstores, consignment shops, and indie boutiques in the buzzy Wicker Park neighborhood.
+For a casual dinner, try Big Star, a neighborhood institution offering fresh tacos on handmade tortillas, churro ice cream pops, and melted queso fundido in a refurbished 1940s gas station.

 Sunday